-Read and even listen to our What the Foot podcast about how easy it is to test for neuropathy in the foot.
+Read and even listen to our Foot podcast and how easy it is to test for neuropathy in the foot.

 When you touch a hot plate for example, you will feel pain/hot right away, that is the A-delta fibers, and then later (seconds or minute later) you feel deep achy burning pain, that is the slow C fiber.